 If you still need your own copy of the new cookbook, Grab your copy of Magnolia Table Cookbook Volume 2 HERE!

-So when I first looked at this recipe for Pecan Pancakes I wondered why Joanna would choose to give us another pancake recipe when the first book held one for “The Best-Ever Fluffy Pancakes”.
+So when I first looked at this recipe for Pecan Pancakes I wondered why Joanna would choose to give us another pancake recipe when the first book held one for "The Best-Ever Fluffy Pancakes".
 I mean how do you beat that.
-I even said in my instagram that I would most likely not be reviewing these because the base recipe was almost the same as the previous.
+I even said on my Instagram that I would most likely not be reviewing these because the base recipe was almost the same as the previous.

 But here I am writing this now.
 My family insisted on pancakes one weekend morning while in quarantine and I figured it was the time to give these Pecan Pancakes a go.

 The real winner here is the second recipe a few pages down.
 The cakes themselves are great, they always were, but the toasted pecan and maple butter are what send them off the deep end!

 It is a simple recipe for whipping some butter with the addition of maple and salt, but it makes all the difference when on top of the pancakes.
 The only beef I really had with getting the two recipes on the table is that it requires that you use your KitchenAid bowl twice.

 And unless you are lazy like me, it takes three bowls a skillet, and a griddle just to make the pancakes and butter.
 The number of dishes just to put pancakes on the table was horrendous.
 And we haven't even cooked bacon or sausage or anything to go with it yet.

 So just beware of that, or be prepared and make your maple butter a day ahead of time.